Authorities now considering whether charges are warranted against pickup driver who drove through protesters on highway

 She said she did not know any details of the report, including whether or not any recommendations were made to prosecutors.

 The Oklahoma Highway Patrol began investigating the incident after a pickup towing a horse trailer and traveling east on I-244 near Detroit Avenue encountered the crowd of demonstrators, who had stopped traffic on the highway.
-Witnesses said the truck struck at least two people during the encounter.
+Witnesses said the truck struck at least two people during the encounter, and authorities said two people suffered minor injuries.

+was critically injured after he fell from an overpass.
+A spokeswoman for the highway patrol A third person that troopers were unsure if the man fell as a result of people trying to avoid the moving truck or for another reason. said in June

 Numerous videos depicting the incident circulated online.